 The archives include early institutional records and papers of Auburn faculty and alumni.

-- Missionary Research Library Collection
+- Missionary Research Library Archives

 The collection constitutes a unique record of Protestant missionary activity throughout the world and provides a fascinating array of materials related to the geographic, sociopolitical, religious, and cultural settings in which this activity occurred.

 The archives were founded in 1945 and contain individual papers and organizational records, relating to the modern ecumenical movement.

 The archives document the history of the women who have made significant contributions to movements for progressive religious and social change since 1900.
 The Archives collects the personal papers, scholarly work, oral histories, and audiovisual records of feminist, womanist, and mujerista scholars, clergy, and laywomen, beginning with former and present Union faculty members, alumnae, and their colleagues.

 The collections consist of a growing number of varied and interesting archival collections unrelated to the previous collection themes.

 Finding aids of collections are becoming increasingly available online in PDF format.
 When available, you will find the PDFs linked from the Archives collections pages listed above.
 Many other collections have older finding aids and inventories in paper form.
 All are shelved in the Main Reading Room, Level 3, but many are now available in a scanned form which can be e-mailed to any enquirer.
 To request assistance with a finding aid, please contact: firstname.lastname@example.org.

 Archives are available for consultation by appointment to registered readers in the Rare Books Reading Area of the Main Reading Room during the hours listed below.